Nation Contemplates Internet Scam

 Sleep well, America.
 We’re almost rich.

-8 responses to “Nation Contemplates Internet Scam”
+8 thoughts on “Nation Contemplates Internet Scam”

 1. Got an e-mail.
 Did exactly what I was told to do.
 Got a second e-mail suggesting that I must be holding something back since they didn’t get much cash out of my account.
 Wrote back and told them there’d be more cash in my account as soon as my Social Security payment arrives.
 Got a third e-mail.
 “Ha ha ha ha,” it said.
 “So silly of you to think a Social Payment will arrive.”